TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-07-08-7-tips-to-write-flawless-issue-report-on-github.md

 ## 4. Highlight What You Can

 Why do we use IDE?
 Why do traffic lights have colors?
-Why does <span class="text-danger">red</span> in PHPUnit means?
+What does <span class="text-danger">red</span> in PHPUnit mean?

 **Colors gives us meta-information**, that is processed by other parts of the brain then reading is.
 That way we understand element with colors faster and easier: